 It is necessary to provisionally suspend the accounting of the time of said documents already issued, which will go until May 30, 2020 or until the term established by the National Government for the health emergency is complied with.

-So, this means that starting on March 19 until May 30 accounting of time stops – essentially the clock stops on March 19 in some cases we cover below.
+So, this means that starting on March 19 until May 30 or later, accounting of time stops – essentially the clock stops on March 19 in some cases we cover below.
 Also, keep in mind this can go until a different date, depending on what the government determines for the health emergency.
 Migracion offices did not open on May 30.
 So, the time is extended to a later date.

 Tourists with a Tourist Visa Extension Good for 180 Days About to Expire